Life: In the universe

 Though life is confirmed only on Earth, many think that extraterrestrial life is not only plausible, but probable or inevitable, possibly resulting in a biophysical cosmology instead of a mere physical cosmology.
-Other planets and moons in the Solar System and other planetary systems are being examined for evidence of having once supported simple life, and projects such as SETI are trying to detect radio transmissions from possible alien civilisations.
+Other planets and moons in the Solar System and other planetary systems are being examined for evidence of having once supported simple life, and projects such as the search for extraterrestrial intelligence (SETI) are trying to detect radio transmissions from possible alien civilisations.
 Other locations within the Solar System that may host microbial life include the subsurface of Mars, the upper atmosphere of Venus, and subsurface oceans on some of the moons of the giant planets.

 Investigation of the tenacity and versatility of life on Earth, as well as an understanding of the molecular systems that some organisms utilise to survive such extremes, is important for the search for extraterrestrial life.
 For example, lichen could survive for a month in a simulated Martian environment.

 Beyond the Solar System, the region around another main-sequence star that could support Earth-like life on an Earth-like planet is known as the habitable zone.
 The inner and outer radii of this zone vary with the luminosity of the star, as does the time interval during which the zone survives.
 Stars more massive than the Sun have a larger habitable zone, but remain on the Sun-like "main sequence" of stellar evolution for a shorter time interval.
 Small red dwarfs have the opposite problem, with a smaller habitable zone that is subject to higher levels of magnetic activity and the effects of tidal locking from close orbits.
 Hence, stars in the intermediate mass range such as the Sun may have a greater likelihood for Earth-like life to develop.

 The location of the star within a galaxy may also affect the likelihood of life forming.
 Stars in regions with a greater abundance of heavier elements that can form planets, in combination with a low rate of potentially habitat-damaging supernova events, are predicted to have a higher probability of hosting planets with complex life.
 The variables of the Drake equation are used to discuss the conditions in planetary systems where civilisation is most likely to exist, within wide bounds of uncertainty.
 A "Confidence of Life Detection" scale (CoLD) for reporting evidence of life beyond Earth has been proposed.